MatthewRobertson2452/FISH6001_apps/surplus_production.md

 ![](surplus_production_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-We can then see how the population grwoth rate was changing as biomass changed.
-When we do this, we see that the growth rate is almost inverse of the population size, where we see a steady increase followed by a plateau.
+We can then see how the population growth rate changed as biomass changed.
+When we do this, we see that the growth rate changes are almost inverse of the population size, where we see a steady increase followed by a plateau.

 ``` r
 plot(pop_growth~yrs, pch=19, xlab="Year", ylab="Annual Population Growth Rate", las=1)